-This publication is part of the "Médecins Sans Frontières Speaking Out" case studies series prepared in response to the MSF International Council's wish to provide the movement with literature on MSF témoignage (advocacy).
+This publication is part of the 'Médecins Sans Frontières Speaking Out' case studies series prepared in response to the Médecins Sans Frontières (MSF) International Council's wish to provide the movement with literature on MSF témoignage (advocacy).

-The idea was to create a reference document that would be straightforward and accessible to all and help volunteers understand and adopt the organization's culture of speaking out.
+The idea was to create a reference document that would be straightforward and accessible to all and help staff to understand and adopt the organisation's culture of speaking out.

 It was not to be an ideological manual or a set of guidelines.
-Témoignage cannot be reduced to a mechanical application of rules and procedures as it involves an understanding of the dilemmas inherent in every instance of humanitarian action.
+Témoignage cannot be reduced to a mechanical application of rules and procedures, as it involves an understanding of the dilemmas inherent in every instance of humanitarian action.